run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/platform-administration/flow-maintenance/workflow-maintenance.md

         -   Subprocess

-    -   **Extensions:** the extensions that can be used in the flow design.
+    -   **Extensions**: the extensions that can be used in the flow design.
 They are:

         -   REST Communication